-Number of economies with each score on ease of shareholder suits index (0-10), 2012
+Number of economies with each score on ease of shareholder suits index (0-10), 2012 changes over time in the regional average score on this index.

 Note: Higher scores indicate greater powers of shareholders to challenge the transaction.
+Source: Doing Business database.

-The scores recorded over time for Egypt, Arab Rep. on the strength of investor protection index may also be revealing (figure 7.5).
-Equally interesting may be the changes over time in the regional average score on this index.
+The scores recorded over time for Kuwait on the strength of investor protection index may also be revealing (figure 7.5).
+Equally interesting may be the